Hizejake/-Feature-Selection-for-Titanic-Dataset-A-Genetic-Algorithm-Approach/README.md

 The fitness function used in this project is the Akaike Information Criterion (AIC)

 The Akaike Information Criterion (AIC) is a measure used for model selection in statistics.
 It evaluates the quality of a model by balancing the goodness of fit and the complexity of the model.
-Specifically, AIC is calculated using the formula: $$AIC = 2k - 2ln(\hat{L})$$
+Specifically, AIC is calculated using the formula:

+$$AIC = 2k - 2ln(\hat{L})$$

 where, $k$ = number of estimated parameters .
       $\hat{L}$ = maximised value of likelihood function.

 In this project, AIC is implemented as the fitness function to assess different models.
-By comparing the AIC values of various models, the one with the lowest AIC is selected as the best model, as it indicates a good fit with fewer parameters, thereby avoiding overfitting.
+By comparing the AIC values of various models, the one with the lowest AIC is selected as the best model, as it indicates a good fit with fewer parameters, thereby avoiding over-fitting.

 #### Genetic Algorithm Operations